Best Time to Dive Komodo 2026

 Rainy season patterns begin

 Warm water + mantas.
-Excellent month for South Komodo big animal trips.
+Excellent for South Komodo big animal trips.
+Holiday period books out fast.

 More tips